swisspost/design-system/.changeset/old-beers-cough.md

 '@swisspost/design-system-styles': minor
 ---

-Added Check List, which is an unordered list.
-Each list item is preceded with check icon.
+Added the checks list component, an unordered list where each item is preceded by a check icon.